 Prior to the sale of EPC the company had identified two segments, Water Products Company and EPC.
 As a result of the sale of EPC and a change in management reporting, the company reconsidered its segment reporting in the fourth quarter of 2011 and determined that it is comprised of two reporting segments: North America and Rest of World.
-Both segments manufacture and market comprehensive lines of residential gas, gas tankless, oil and electric water heaters and commercial water heating equipment.
+The Rest of World segment is primarily comprised of China, India and Europe.
+Both segments manufacture and market comprehensive lines of residential gas, gas tankless and electric water heaters and commercial water heating equipment.
 Both segments primarily serve their respective regions of the world.
 The North America segment also manufactures and markets specialty commercial water heating equipment, condensing and non-condensing boilers and water system tanks.
 The Rest of World segment also manufactures and markets water treatment products, primarily in Asia.